2 Min Read

 “This is great news for 20 million Australians without a concession card, who will collectively save AUD689 million over the next four years,” Professor Twomey said.

-Australia’s Minister for Health and Ageing Mark Butler said the cuts will make a huge difference.
+Regardless of the debate, Australia’s Minister for Health and Ageing Mark Butler said the cuts will make a huge difference.

 “It follows four waves of cheaper medicines policies … that have already saved people about AUD1.5 billion at the pharmacy counter in co-payments,” he said in a television interview following the late-night vote.